brenden-hogan/til/tmux/add-highlight-copy-paste-osx.md

-Allows you to have highlighted text in tmux automatically be added to the keyboard.
+Allows you to have highlighted text in tmux automatically be added to the clipboard.
 Only valid for OSX.

 ```
 # To copy, left click and drag to highlight text in yellow,